auslaner/rbg_auto_db/README.md

 Tested with python version 3.9.1.

+# Troubleshooting

+If the postgres docker container fails to connect to the RDS instance to dump the database, visit AWS's VPC admin portal and view the Client VPN Endpoint section to see if the endpoint is in an 'available' state.
+If not, it may just need more time to become ready.

+If the VPN endpoint is available but the docker container is still failing to connect, it may be that an old version of the vpn-client container is still running.
+This can happen if the script starts the container but then is interrupted before it can clean up the containers.
+To resolve this, simply stop and remove the vpn-client container and restart the script.

+`docker stop vpn-client && docker rm vpn-client`

 # Further Considerations

 Please note that if the script is interrupted before completion, an AWS Client VPN Endpoint created by the script may